taaytungstieenf/ML1-diabetes-support-application/README.md

 ### E. Notes

-If of you guys get confused:
+In case of you guys get confused:
 - The final dataset for diabetes prediction is `diabetes_dataset.csv`.
 - The final dataset for diabetes chatbots is `diabetes_dialogue.json`.
 - When developed frontend, I used a lot of icons in code to make the UI less bland.